 Failure analysis begins with the big picture and progresses to smaller and smaller details.
 Similarly, concrete petrography begins with visual examination and proceeds from lower- to higher magnification.
 Each step sets the context for the next.
 That is, the larger view sets the context for the smaller details that follow.

 The petrographer uses several different microscopes.
 First, the stereomicroscope gives a low-magnification view of the concrete surface.
-This may be all the petrographer needs.
+This may be all the petrographer needs, for example to analyze the air-void system.
 Many features that may indicate the causes of distress become visible under the stereoscopic microscope.
 These include microcracking, air void content and structure, secondary deposits in voids, reaction rims around aggregate, gel-soaked paste adjacent to aggregate, paste hardness, and paste luster.

 A grander view